 How diverse and inclusive is Durham University?

-The university is teaming up with a local sixth-form centre to establish the Durham Mathematics School in 2026, to provide a stream of students into Durham’s maths, science and engineering departments.
+The university is also teaming up with a local sixth-form centre to establish the Durham Mathematics School in 2026.

 Everything you need to know about scholarships and bursaries at Durham University

-In 2022-23 about 20 per cent of students received some form of financial help, including from hardship funds.
-The Durham Grant Scheme is the main source of bursary provision for UK students.
-Grants have been increased to a maximum of £2,500 a year for students from households with incomes below £30,000.
-Those with household incomes between £30,001 and £47,200 qualify for grants ranging from £2,495 to £780 per year.
-The number of grants is uncapped.
+About 20 per cent of students receive some form of financial help.
+The uncapped Durham Grant Scheme cost the university £80 million a year, and is the main source of bursary provision.
+Grants have been increased to a maximum of £2,721 a year for students from households with incomes below £30,000, and down to £714 for household incomes up to £62,377.